ESG Stocks: How To Invest in Sustainable Stocks in 2022

 Some of our posts may contain links from our affiliate partners.
 However, this does not influence our opinions or ratings.
 Please read our Terms and Conditions for more information.

 ESG stands for environmental, social, and governance.
 ESG investing adds factors like greenhouse gas emissions to financial metrics such as revenues or profits.
 It is also called socially responsible investing (SRI), sustainable investing, and impact investing.

 ESG investing channels money to companies with better environmental, social, and governance standards.
 By picking ESG stocks, you can support responsible companies without incurring fund management fees.

 Do ESG stocks outperform?

 The field of ESG investing is still very new, but there is a growing acceptance that investors who ignore climate or social risks will lose money.
 Further, a growing body of academic research shows that ESG stocks or funds can generate better returns.
 For example:

 - A 2020 report by the NYU Center for Sustainable Business analyzed over 1,000 studies on ESG and performance, finding a positive correlation

 - Morningstar’s research from 2020 found that most ESG funds they tracked outperformed their conventional counterparts over ten years

 - A 2019 report by the Morgan Stanley Institute for Sustainable Investing found that between 2004 and 2018 ESG funds had lower downside risk than traditional funds

-🔔 You can learn more about ESG stock performance here.
+🔔 You can learn more about ESG stock performance in our ESG guide.